Skip to main content

 Streaming options - RTP Forwarding

-If the destination URL is a mutlicast address the IPAC device will become a client of itself, it will join the same RTP stream it forwards and will play it at the analog audio output, the playback mode sets in which mode this device has to play.
+If the destination URL is a mutlicast address the IPAC device will become a client of itself, it will join the same RTP stream it forwards and will play it at the analog audio output.

 If the destination URL is a unicast address this IPAC device will go silent and will only stream its output to the destination URL.